‘General Hospital’ Spoilers For Wednesday: Ava Faces Pushback, Cameron Rages, And Elizabeth Leans On Drew

 — General Hospital (@GeneralHospital) February 22, 2019

-Drew stood up for Franco as the investigation shifted direction and he was in the courtroom when Franco entered his guilty plea.
-Drew has luckily recovered quickly from the accident that injured Jordan and General Hospital spoilers share that he will connect with Liz during Wednesday’s episode.
+Drew stood up for Franco as the investigation shifted direction, and he was in the courtroom when Franco entered his guilty plea.
+Drew has luckily recovered quickly from the accident that injured Jordan, and General Hospital spoilers share that he will connect with Liz during Wednesday’s episode.

 Elizabeth will wonder how she can keep believing in Franco considering all that has happened.
 It looks like Drew will understand her concerns, but he likely won’t have any easy answers to share with her.

 According to SheKnows Soaps, Elizabeth will also voice some concern for Drew.
-She’ll surely be doing her best to catch up to what happened with the accident and the two have a lot to fill one another in on when it comes to events that have transpired over the past couple of days.
+She’ll surely be doing her best to catch up to what happened with the accident, and the two have a lot to fill one another in on when it comes to events that have transpired over the past couple of days.

 "Now the entire world knows that Franco is a killer." #GH55 pic.twitter.com/tjBDx7Pskg

-Note: Update: The Inquisitr has shared that ABC has pushed out the episode slated to air on Wednesday due to continuing coverage on Michael Cohen’s congressional testimony.
-Everything that was supposed to take place during the February 27 show will be shown on Thursday, February 28, instead.